masteroftime/Python-Plugin-Loader/readme.md

 Your plugins go in either a zip or a directory (known to windows users as "folders");
 that zip or directory name must match this regex: \.py\.?(dir|zip|p|pl|plug|plugin)$

-if you need to use more than one python file for your plugin, either use a directory or use a zip and name it .py.zip. for internal reasons (see: zipimport), strongly recommend using .py.zip for all zips.

 Class (bukkit standard) API
 ---------------------------